-Kintech Engineering offers several satellite minute bundles, depending on data logger settings, sensor configuration and download frequency.
+Kintech Instruments offers several satellite minutes bundles, depending on data logger settings, sensor configuration and download frequency.
 A local Iridium modem at the office, what we call "central modem", (installed on the roof) is required in order to communicate with your met masts through Iridium.
 Ask Kintech about other options to skip using a central modem.

-Fig. 59.
+Fig. 64.
 Iridium modem